Chevella Lok Sabha constituency

-Chelvella Lok Sabha constituency or Chelvella is one of the 17 Lok Sabha (Lower House of the Parliament) constituencies in Telangana state in southern India.
+Chevella Lok Sabha constituency or Chevella is one of the 17 Lok Sabha of Telangana State.(Lower House of the Parliament) constituencies in Telangana state in southern India.

-Dr. G. Ranjith Reddy of Telangana Rashtra Samithi is currently representing the constituency for the first time.
+Konda Vishweshwar Reddy of Bharatiya Janata Party is currently representing the constituency for the second time.

 History

 The constituency came into existence in 2008, following the implementation of delimitation of parliamentary constituencies based on the recommendations of the Delimitation Commission of India constituted in 2002.

 Assembly segments

 Chevella Lok Sabha constituency comprises the following Legislative Assembly segments: